joseluistello/luistello.github.io/_posts/2021-07-09-data-analysis-process.md

 ##### I'm a big fan of reductionist thinking but I think that when it comes to analyzing data it is not a good approach.
 We can adopt a reductionist way when we are breaking a model equation or when we are study statistical models because it's helpful to see each part of the model for the purpose of fit or evaluation.

-###### **Another example it's when we break into small parts the growth of a company.** We can adopt reductionist thinking for each Loop of growth.
+##### Another example it's when we break into small parts the growth of a company.
+We can adopt reductionist thinking for each Loop of growth.
 Imagine that your company grows through Paid Loops.
-*You can adopt this path* Your team creates an ad --> people click an ad ->